mateuszjurewicz/tensorflow_speech_recognition/README.md

 What we get from Kaggle in terms of training data is a set of .wav files, split into folders named after one of 30 categories.
 Some of these are mislabelled.
-Their name also contains and identifier of the person who said them, which will be important when balancing our dataset.
+Their name also contains an identifier of the person who said them, which will be important when balancing our dataset.

 We are only meant to predict 12 categories, with the remaining